A Beginner’s Guide to the Joy of a Whole Food, Plant-Based Diet

 Once you get started, it’ll be easier to keep going.
 As Dr. Craig McDougall says, “Once you have more energy, have lost some weight, or your stomach pain has disappeared, then it’s easier to continue eating healthfully.
 One of the best motivators for people transitioning to plant-based eating comes from how great they feel and how much more than can do in their lives once they’re feeling healthier.”

-Nutritionist’s List: Stock up on These Healthy Low-Cost Staples
+- Nutritionist’s List: Healthy Low-Cost Staples